HamzaQ-08/KBC-in-PYTHON/README.md

 1. **Start the Game**:
    - Run the main Python script to start the game.
    - The game begins with a welcome message and instructions.
+   - for quitting game your just need to write Quit or quit and you get out of the game

 2. **Answer Questions**:
    - Each question is presented with four options.